AirPods Pro keep Penn Station tuned down

 Squeeze to silence the world

-The noise-cancelling AirPod Pros snap in and out of their active noise-muffling by squeezing the stem, which feels more like holding for a few moments until a subtle click and a chime happen.
-Then you either get noise-cancelling, which reduces a crowded NY world to a more hushed, treble-filled whisper...or, you get the Transparency mode, which is an audio pass-through that can listen to the world.
+The noise-canceling AirPod Pros snap in and out of their active noise-muffling by squeezing the stem, which feels more like holding for a few moments until a subtle click and a chime happen.
+Then you either get noise-canceling, which reduces the din of a crowded NY to a more hushed, treble-filled whisper... or, you get the Transparency mode, which is an audio pass-through where you can listen to the world.

 A few tracks of the Phantom Menace soundtrack (underrated), and I was deep in John Williams land and unaware of a few people who suddenly were sitting next to me.
 I'm used to environmental audio awareness with AirPods.
 I have to remind myself to adjust to the closed-off Pros.

-Transparency mode, which lets in the outside audio of the real world, sounds great when talking to someone face-to-face (voice sounded normal), but for other ambient sounds, I could tell there was some subtle amplification going on.
-All noise-cancelling modes can be turned off, too, and the Pros just end up letting in more of the outside world.
+Transparency mode, which lets in the outside audio of the real world, sounds great when talking to someone face-to-face (their voice sounded normal), but for other ambient sounds, I could tell there was some subtle amplification going on.
+All noise-canceling modes can be turned off, too, and the Pros just end up letting in more of the outside world.
 It's an in-between mode.

 Squeezing the shorter handles and holding just enough sometimes feels fiddly, and I accidentally pause (squeeze without holding).
 Two squeeze-pinches skips a track.
 Three goes back a track.

-One weird note: sometimes shifting between modes caused quirks, like entering Transparency instead of noise cancelling.
+One weird note: Sometimes shifting between modes caused quirks, like entering Transparency instead of noise canceling.
 Or, one ear wouldn't work.
 Very occasional quirks, but they did happen.

 They ease right in